Our actions

-The Tourist Office is committed!
-As part of its Quality approach, but also out of conviction, the Tourist Office is committed to respecting the environment.
+The Tourist Office protects this destination through daily actions, eco-friendly practices and internal operations.
+As part of its Destination of Excellence initiative, but also out of conviction and respect for our beautiful region, the Tourist Office is committed to protecting the environment.

 - Opting for ecologically responsible printing: We work with a PEFC*-certified printer, guaranteeing that our publications comply with environmental standards and support sustainable forest management.
 For our daily needs, we have opted for recyclable A4 paper, certified FSC-C002321, European Ecolabel and compliant with the ISO 9706 standard.
 To limit our environmental impact, all our brochures can be downloaded directly from our website, encouraging the digital preservation of documents.